-You all have so much in common - a desire to learn, to earn a degree and to prove something to yourself.
+LifeTrack students all have so much in common - a desire to learn, to earn a degree, and to prove something to yourself.
 But you also have self-doubt.
 We all do.
-Going back to school to earn your degree is a very brave thing to do.
-Let me tell you first that you CAN do it.
+Going back to school to earn your degree is a brave thing to do.
+Let us tell you first that you can do it.
 Think of where you are in life.
 Maybe you have a spouse and children.
 You pay bills and have a job.
-You have come so very far from that 17-year-old kid you were in high school, haven’t you?
+You have come so far from that 17-year-old kid you were in high school, haven't you?
 You got where you are through hard work and a willingness to adapt and learn new skills.
 Guess what?
 Hard work and a willingness to learn means you are ready for LifeTrack.

-We’re here to help you reach your potential and learn on.
-We’re here to guide you and encourage you.
-Still, I know I will get a few dozen calls where some normally self-assured and productive people will say the following:
+We're here to help you reach your potential and learn on.
+We're here to guide and encourage you.
+Still, we know we will get a few dozen calls where some normally self-assured and productive people will say the following:

 "I'm too old"